infochimps-labs/ironfan-pantry/cookbooks/nfs/README.md

   - Describes the volumes to export.
 Supply a list of pairs: <path-to-export, hash-of-NFS-options>.
 For example, default[:nfs][:exports] = [[ '/home', { :nfs_options => '*.internal(rw,no_root_squash,no_subtree_check)' }]]
 * `[:nfs][:mounts]`                   - NFS Mounts
   - The foreign volumes to mount.
-Uses metachef discovery to find the NFS server for that volume.
+Uses silverware discovery to find the NFS server for that volume.
 Supply a list of pairs: <path-to-export, hash-of-NFS-options>.
 * `[:nfs][:portmap_port]`             -  (default: "111")
 * `[:nfs][:nfsd_port]`                -  (default: "2049")
 * `[:nfs][:mountd_port]`              -  (default: "45560")